-Free tutoring for all ACC courses is available through The Learning Center located in Van Lare Hall 101.
-Trained and qualified peer tutors have the necessary course work and background to assist.
-A little help when you find yourself having trouble can be a big step toward long range success as the course progresses.
+Free tutoring for all ACC courses is available through The Learning Center located in Van Lare Hall 101 and in HUSH 107 on the Huron Shores campus.
+Trained peer and professional tutors have the necessary qualifications to assist you.
+Tutorial assistance can be a big step toward long range success for every student.